danielsauter/rapid-android-development/chapter-9--working-with-data.md

 ###Read Comma-Separated Web Color Data

 In the next sketch, we’ll work with hexadecimal values of web colors and juxtapose them with their official name from the HTML web specification.
 Our data source contains comma (“,”) separated values (`CSV`), which we read from the file stored in the `data` directory of our sketch.
 The `CSV` file contains sixteen rows, each containing two values separated by a comma.
 The first value contains a `String` that is one of the named colors in the [W3C’s `HTML` `color` specification.][12]
 The second value contains a text `String` that represents the hexadecimal value (or “hex value,” for short) of that named color.
-When we juxtapose a text description with its color in a list of individually labeled swatches, our sketch will display a screen like that shown in <!--ref linkend="fig.data.read-->.
+When we juxtapose a text description with its color in a list of individually labeled swatches, our sketch will display a screen like that shown in Figure 9.1.
 To distribute each swatch vertically, we use the `translate()` method we’ve implemented already in <!--ref linkend="sec.destination.finder-->.[][13]

 ![](images/Data/DataRead.png)
 #####Figure 9.1 - Reading comma-separated color values.